Chair Yoga Pose (Utkatasana or "Fierce Pose") is like doing a half squat.

 This is why it is important that you focus on feeling your knees (and the rest of your body.)
 If you feel pain you can make adjustments to make your knees alleviate the pain now.

-Getting into more detailed solutions, one that I am currently working with is activating the sides of the thighs and hips.
+Solving knee pain generally isn't a simple process.
+One of the things that I am currently working with to help with knee pain in chair pose is activating the sides of the thighs and hips.
 The muscles activated can include the vastus lateralis (side of the thighs), gluteus minimus, gluteus medius and tensor fascae latae (side of the hips).

 To activate these muscles focus on creating a squeezing sensation at the side of the thighs and hips.
 Then try to vary and move the squeezing sensation, noticing any affects on your knees.